mampfes/hacs_waste_collection_schedule/README.md

 ## Examples

+A complete example can be found [here](./doc/configuration.yaml).

-Per default (without further configuration), the time to the next appointment will be shown in an [entity card](https://www.home-assistant.io/lovelace/entity/):
+Per default (without further configuration), the time to the next collection will be shown in an [entity card](https://www.home-assistant.io/lovelace/entity/):

 <img src="./doc/default-entity.png">